 Faculty and students collaborate with industry on a daily basis.
 Among other efforts, KU Geology hosts a thriving industry-academic partnership called The Kansas Interdisciplinary Carbonates Consortium, which provides funding for research where students work directly with the people who can hire them after graduation.

 While the laboratory and classroom are key to a KU Geology education, fieldwork remains integral.
 Undergraduates take required field courses and work out of KU Geology’s permanent field camp in Colorado.
 Students at all levels can choose between numerous field experiences, including work in Spain, Puerto Rico, Iceland, the western United States and a barrier island off Georgia.
 New trips are being added all the time.

 A Bright Future

-KU Geology is poised to start construction on a new complex called The Earth, Energy and Environment Center.
-This new building will bring even more state-of-the-art geoscience facilities to the KU campus.
-The complex will integrate geology and petroleum engineering, exploration and environmental science, field and laboratory and analytic experience, and scientific research and field applications.
+KU Geology is now housed in the Earth, Energy and Environment Center, our new, state-of-the-art geoscience building.
+The complex integrates geology and petroleum engineering, exploration and environmental science, field and laboratory and analytic experience, and scientific research and field applications.
 KU Geology recently added two new professors to its faculty, and is in the process of conducting searches for two other faculty members.
-KU offered its first geology class nearly 150 years ago.
-The best is yet to come.
+KU offered its first geology class nearly 150 years ago and the best is yet to come!